 Nanaimo is the retail and distribution hub for Central and North Vancouver Island.
-Employment in the retail trade increased by 0.96% between 2011 and 2016.
+Employment in retail trade increased by 0.96% between 2011 and 2016.
+In the City of Nanaimo the retail sector employed 6,610 representing 14.8% of total employment.
+In the Nanaimo CA 6,975 persons were employed in the retail sector.
 Nanaimo is home to the largest retail mall on Vancouver Island, Woodgrove Centre.
 Retail malls and boutique shops are continually reinventing themselves to provide an exceptional customer experience as the competition between traditional brick and mortar stores and on-line shopping intensifies.
-Nanaimo's retail sector employs 6,975.